pytorch/ignite/docs/source/faq.rst

 `````````````````````````````````

 Let's use a finite data iterator with known size for training or validation.
-If we need to restart the data iterator, we can do this explicitly on iteration.
+If we need to restart the data iterator, we can do this either as in case of
+unknown size by attaching the restart handler on `@trainer.on(Events.DATALOADER_STOP_ITERATION)`,
+but here we will do this explicitly on iteration:

 .. code-block:: python